-There must be attention to each individual’s projects and his fulfillment of all requirements.
-We must know that every Scout—actually and personally—completed them.
+There must be attention to each individual’s projects and fulfillment of all requirements.
+We must know that every Scout—actually and personally— completed them.

-A Scout need not pass all the requirements of one merit badge with the same counselor.
-It may be that due to timing or location issues, etc., he must meet with a different counselor to finish a badge.
-The Application for Merit Badge has a place to record what has been finished— a “partial.”
+Scouts need not pass all the requirements of one merit badge with the same counselor.
+It may be that due to timing or location issues, etc., they must meet with different counselors to finish a badge.
+The Application for Merit Badge has a place to record what has been finished—a “partial.”
 In the center section on the reverse of the blue card, the counselor initials for each requirement passed.
 In the case of a partial completion, the counselor does not retain his or her portion of the card.
 A subsequent counselor may choose not to accept partial work, but this should be rare.
-A Scout, if he believes he is being treated unfairly, may work with his unit leader to find another counselor.
+A Scout who believes he or she is being treated unfairly may work with the unit leader to find another qualified counselor.
 An example for the use of a signed partial would be to take it to camp as proof that the camp’s prerequisites have been met.
 Partials have no expiration except the Scout’s 18th birthday.
 Units, districts, or councils shall not establish other expiration dates for partial merit badges.

 All merit badges are reviewed periodically to improve relevance, consistency, and also requirement and content accuracy.
 Merit badge counselors, unit leadership, parents, and youth are encouraged to send suggestions or comments to email@example.com.
 All submissions are reviewed and considered as merit badges and pamphlets are revised.
 Feedback has been invaluable in correcting errors, updating material, and enhancing content.